 The two main places on the West Coast are Colombo- Sri Lanka’s capital city, and Negombo – a fishing town turned city.

 Most countries tourism activities are centred around the capital city, but not here.
-From what I’ve heard, Colombo doesn’t have much to offer tourists to Sri Lanka and if you’re here for a short time, I’d say that you don’t want to waste your time in a big, busy city, and it is busy because over 2 million people live here!
+From what I’ve heard, Colombo doesn’t have much to offer tourists to Sri Lanka and if you’re here for a short time and as it’s your first time in Sri Lanka, I’d say that you don’t want to waste your time in a big, busy city, and it is busy because over 2 million people live here!
 If you do stay in Colombo 1-2 days maximum are enough.

 Negombo, on the other hand, is worth a visit, or at least, it’s a good place to stay for a night after your flight and before your flight.
 Negombo is much closer to the airport than Colombo and takes just 20 minutes or so to drive to and from it.
 You can choose from a homestay or hostel near the bus station as I did between flying in and out for the night, or you can opt for a nicer hotel closer to the ocean where you can relax for a bit before or after your Sri Lanka trip.